 Every person who provides regular and substantial care to a person who has a mental illness should be offered an assessment of their own needs in relation to their role as a carer.
-This assessment may be undertaken by the service users' CPA Care Co-ordinator, or by another professional and should be recorded on the Carers Assessment/Review For.
-Carers who are assessed are not subject to CPA unless they too have a severe mental illness and have been assessed in their own right.
-The offer of a Carers Assessment and the date the assessment took place must be recorded electronically on CareBase.
+This assessment may be undertaken by the service user's CPA Care Co-ordinator.
+Carers who are assessed are not subject to CPA unless they too have a mental illness and have been assessed in their own right.
+The offer of a Carers Assessment, whether this was accepted or declined, the date the assessment took place and the assessment itself must be recorded electronically on CareBase.